Crazyco-xyz/48hr.email/README.md

     - `npm i`
     - Change all settings to the desired values:
         - Either use environmental variables, or modify `.env` (see `.env.example`)
-        - For a list of values, check `.env.example`.
     - `npm run start`

 - #### Service file example: